Emilianus-Stollen: Inscription

 ("The [mining] operation of Aemilianus began work on March 7.")

 The inscription documents the mining rights under Roman mining law (lex metallis dicta), according to which operation had to be started within 25 days and was allowed to stand idle for no longer than half a year without the mining rights being forfeited.
-The law, which dates back to Emperor Hadrian and was partly recorded on tablets found at of Vipasca (Aljustrel) in Portugal, provided uniform regulation of mining in the provinces.
+The law, which dates back to Emperor Hadrian and was partly recorded on tablets found at Vipasca (Aljustrel) in Portugal, provided uniform regulation of mining in the provinces.
 The right to mine was to be documented by Occupatio, the posting of a tablet with the name of the owner and the date mining began.
 Usually wooden tablets were erected, which later fell into decay.